This article covers frequently-asked questions about the Funnel Analysis chart.

-The 'holding constant' feature will help you count unique user-property pairs rather than only unique users.
-Based on the property you choose to hold constant the Funnel chart will show you users that converted with the same property value on all the Funnel events.
-Because the chart counts unique user-property pairs, a user can be counted more than once in this Funnel chart view if they have performed the funnel events with different property values.
+The 'holding constant' feature will help you count unique user-property pairs, instead of unique users.
+By holding a property constant, you're telling the the funnel chart to show you users who converted with the same property value on all funnel events.
+Because the chart counts unique user-property pairs, a user can be counted more than once in this funnel chart view if they have triggered the funnel events with different property values.

-If I create a cohort via Microscope in a Funnel Chart, will it be static?
+If I create a cohort via Microscope in a funnel chart, will it be static?

 Cohorts created directly from Microscope on a Funnel Analysis chart will be dynamic if only events were added to the chart.
 If the chart utilizes the "holding constant", "broken down by", or any inline cohorting, then the cohort will be static.

 What is the difference between Any vs New users?

 When looking at Any User, your results will include all users who triggered the funnel events during the date range of your chart.

 When looking at New Users, your results will include only users who triggered their first Amplitude event in the date range of your chart.
 With New Users selected, you can also change the conversion window from any day to their first day:

 If their first day is selected in the above example, the chart will only count a user as converted if they completed the funnel within one day of triggering their first event in Amplitude.

 Why is my conversion over time chart showing lower conversion rates than my regular funnel analysis chart?